galvestontx/malicious_prosecution/README.md

 ## Roll-Out Schedule

 At the time of this writing, one strategic partnership has been established with a blockchain/ programming bootcamp instructor - to set up in-person or virtual workshops / camps to train the army of blockchain developers, Cloud Architects, and cyber warriors needed to build and secure our future.
 The training will be free of charge.
-Expect an announcement late May-June.

 Training material will be uploaded for non locals visiting this page who wish to implement a branch/ chapter for their respective locality.
 ##